 Our state of the art darkrooms feature one large gang darkroom with 24 Omega D5XL enlargers.
 Each has a condenser capable of enlarging up to 4×5 inch negatives.
 We also have a smaller darkroom equipped with an 8×10-capable dichroic enlarger, two 4×5-capable dichroic enlargers and two Omega D5XL enlargers.
 Nested between the two darkrooms is a black and white film processing area with chemistry, a film loading chamber, roll film washers, film drying units, and a high-volume print washer.
 We also have a finishing area equipped with two dry-mount presses and a roto-trim.
 In addition, we have an Alternative Process darkroom equipment with chemistry for numerous less-used photographic processes and tray film processing.

 The BFA Photography and Video department has five Digital Imaging Labs available for student usage.
 The labs are equipped with MacPros which have a full compliment of Digital Imaging Software (including Adobe Creative Suite, Lightroom, and on some stations Final Cut Pro).
 The Digital Labs are fully Color Managed and students have access to Eye One Pro systems for building custom paper profiles for printing.

 The BFA Photography and Video department has nine studio spaces that are available for student usage.
 Each studio is equipped with c-stands, chairs, apple boxes, sandbags, reflector cards and a variety of colored seamless paper rolls.
 For student’s convenience all studios come with an assortment of Profoto lighting equipment and accessories.
 Studios can be reserved in 3-hour time blocks.

 The BFA Photography and Video department has six different gallery spaces throughout the 2nd, 4th 5th, 6th and 7th floors, with gallery lighting.
 The galleries exist to give students an opportunity to share, and thus develop, their work.
-They also allow students to experience the process of curating and exhibiting work.
+They also allow students to experience the process of curating, installing and exhibiting work.
 Everyother week receptions are held open to the public.